Meghan Picerno

-Meghan Picerno is an American theatre actress and singer.
-She is best known for her five-year history of playing the role of Christine Daaé in several productions, including the US Premiere and 1st National Tour of Love Never Dies, and the world tour and Broadway production of The Phantom of the Opera.
+Meghan Picerno is an American theatre actress and coloratura soprano opera and musical theater singer.
+She is best known for her five-year history of playing the role of Christine Daaé in several productions, including the U.S. Premiere and 1st National Tour of Love Never Dies, and the world tour and Broadway production of The Phantom of the Opera.

 Education

-Meghan Picerno studied music at Illinois Wesleyan University.
+Picerno studied music at Illinois Wesleyan University.
 She later graduated from Manhattan School of Music with a M.M. in voice.

 Career

 Picerno began her career in the opera world.
+In 2012, she took part in the "I Sing Beijing" program, performing at the National Center for the Performing Arts in the PRC, and appeared on a popular China Central Television program, performing George Gershwin's It Ain't Necessarily So, alongside American Tenor Jamez McCorkle and Dutch-Canadian Tenor Lucas van Lierop.
 In 2015, she was a quarterfinalist in Plácido Domingo's Operalia International Vocal Competition.
 She has also performed La fée from Massenet's Cendrillon in Montreal, and the Queen of the Night in Mozart's Die Zauberflöte at Lincoln Center and Carnegie Hall.
+Picerno garnered the top prize at the Arkadi International Vocal Competition, at New York Lyric Opera.